To change your logo go to the 'Page Master' under the 'Design' menu

 West of Mull, Coll and Tiree, and north of Ardnamurchan around the Small Isles, but could be anywhere.
 Usuaally several together.

 West of Mull mostly.
 For cetacean sightings, and basking sharks too, at least around the Mull area, have a look at the Hebridean Whale and Dolphin Trust website.
 And report any sittings that you may have made.

-Mostly around Coll, Tiree and west of Mull - numbers were increasing but now decreasing again, but they must be difficult to count.
+Mostly around Coll, Tiree and west of Mull — numbers were increasing but now decreasing again, but they must be difficult to count.
 Take a look at https://www.nature.scot/plants-animals-and-fungi/fish/sea-fish/basking-shark

 Sunfish: never seen one here, only in Loch Hourne — once